 An open source database used for strategic trade control that profiles thousands of entities linked to proliferation worldwide.

 The Risk Report is a copyrighted subscription database created, owned, and maintained by the Wisconsin Project on Nuclear Arms Control.
-The Risk Report is the Project’s principal vehicle for helping governments and companies manage strategic trade.
+The Risk Report is the Project’s principal vehicle for helping governments and companies manage strategic trade and sanctions implementation.
 The database was first published in 1995 and it is now used in some 40 countries around the world.
 Through their subscriptions, Risk Report users directly support the Project’s research and its mission.

 The Risk Report logo uses a boomerang to symbolize the expression: “What goes around comes around.”
 This expression aptly represents the Wisconsin Project’s mission of helping responsible suppliers (both government and industry) prevent their sensitive technology from contributing to proliferation.
 By exercising care with what is exported (what goes around), exporters avoid supporting a WMD or missile program that could one day target them (what comes around).